Prostate cancer is the second most common cancer in men, with millions of cases diagnosed each year.

 Reduce fat and total energy consumption

 A low-fat diet rich in fruit and vegetables can lower your risk of prostate cancer.
 Reduce the use of red meat and dairy products.
-A balanced diet can reduce oxidative stress and improves immune function.
+A balanced diet may be associated with reducing oxidative stress and potentially supporting immune function.
 Combined with physical activity balanced diet can stop chronic inflammation and initiation of cancer.

 Smoking cessation eliminates persistent DNA damage and cancer initiation.